Marty Turco: EC Red Bull Salzburg

-Boston Bruins
+Boston Bruins (2011–2012)

 On March 5, 2012, Turco signed a contract with the Boston Bruins.
 He cleared waivers on March 7 and joined the Bruins.
 He was signed after it was learned that the Bruins' back-up goaltender, Tuukka Rask, would be out four-to-six weeks with a lower abdominal strain.
 Because he was signed after the NHL trade deadline, Turco was not eligible to participate in the 2012 playoffs.

 International play

 Turco played for Team Canada at the 2002 World Championship, he won a silver medal in 2005 but did not play.
-He suit up at the 2006 Winter Olympics as a third goalie.
+He suited up at the 2006 Winter Olympics as a third goalie.

 Turco would play for Canada at the 2011 Spengler Cup.

 Television

 Before signing with EC Salzburg, Turco worked as an analyst for the NHL Network, providing in-studio analysis during the show On the Fly.
 Turco joined NHL Network's team after the Blackhawks were eliminated by the Vancouver Canucks during the 2011 playoffs.
-Turco says a full-time job in television might be in his future, but that he would like to play again and is not ready to retire.
+Turco said a full-time job in television might be in his future, but that he would like to play again and was not ready to retire.
 Turco joined Team Canada for the 2011 Spengler Cup after not playing regularly for nine months.

 Turco also appeared in two commercials for the NHL.
 In a 2006 commercial for the NHL's "Game On!" promotion, Turco can be seen in back of a family's car to remind the father that the NHL season is starting.
 Turco can also be seen in the NHL's "Road Trip" commercial, which was debuted during the 2007 NHL All-Star Game in Dallas.
 Turco can be seen sleeping as fellow goaltenders Roberto Luongo and Ryan Miller set him up to cover himself in shaving cream as a result of a prank.

 Personal life

-Turco and his wife Kelly have two daughters, Hailey (born early 2002) and Katelyn (born April 2004), and one son, Finley (born August 2008) with the family residing in Highland Park, Texas.
-He also owns a home in his hometown of Sault Ste.
-Marie, Ontario, where he spends much of his summer.
-Along with his cousin, Mark Muzzin, Turco co-founded Kingsville Brewery, located in Kingsville, Ontario, in 2016.
+Turco and his wife Kelly have two daughters, Hailey (born early 2002) and Katelyn (born April 2004), and one son, Finley (born August 2008).